muckypaws/Raspberry-Pi/Scripts/readme.md

 The CheckUpdate script will reboot the Pi should an update be found, an updated script will be required to prevent this for updates that don't require a reboot.

+## CollectMetrics.sh

+This script simply collects metric data I'm interested in, currently CPU and GPU Temperature but can be updated for other metrics, like memory, disk space, IO etc in the future.

+Add the following to ***crontab***
+0 * * * * /home/pi/Scripts/CollectMetrics.sh &
+15 * * * * /home/pi/Scripts/CollectMetrics.sh &
+30 * * * * /home/pi/Scripts/CollectMetrics.sh &
+45 * * * * /home/pi/Scripts/CollectMetrics.sh &